Coral Princess: Design and construction

 The Coral Princess is the first of two in the Panamax series Coral-Class.
-The ship was ordered by P&O Princess in December 1999 to be constructed at Chantiers de l'Atlantique shipyard in France.
+The ship was ordered by P&O Princess Cruises in December 1999 to be constructed at Chantiers de l'Atlantique shipyard in France.
 This was the first return to a French shipyard by Princess Cruises since the Sitmar Cruises ordered Star Princess in the 1980s.

-The ship is powered by a General Electric 25,000kW gas turbine located in the funnel along with two 16,200kW diesel-alternators fitted in the main machinery room using Wärtsilä prime movers.
-The turbine and diesel engines drive three alternators that supply power to two main switchboards and twin 20,000kW Alstom variable speed propulsion motors.
+The ship is powered by a General Electric LM2500 25,000 kW gas turbine located in the funnel along with two 16,200 kW diesel-alternators fitted in the main machinery room using Wärtsilä prime movers.
+The turbine and diesel engines drive three alternators that supply power to two main switchboards and twin 20,000 kW Alstom variable speed propulsion motors.
 This propulsion system, known as the EnviroEngine, is the first in the cruise industry to fully utilize this new system.
 It is also the first in the Princess fleet to use a gas-turbine power generator.
 The placement of the turbo engine in the funnel freed up additional passenger space in the two lower decks allowing it to be utilized for public amenities.